danacr/server-restarter/README.md

     methos: 'POST'
 ```

-If you have the [HomeKit integration](https://www.home-assistant.io/integrations/homekit/) on HomeAssistant, it will make the switch available on you iPhone as well.
+If you have the [HomeKit integration](https://www.home-assistant.io/integrations/homekit/) on HomeAssistant, it will make the switch available on your iPhone as well.
 ### Room
 ![Room](./images/IMG_0486.jpeg)
 ### Switch